Configure your default Python interpreter compatibility constraints in

 - When running

-./pants package :b, Pants will merge the constraints to
+./pants binary :b, Pants will merge the constraints to

 python_library targets are compatible with multiple Python versions because they may be depended upon by other targets.
 Meanwhile,